kubewharf/kelemetry/docs/DEV.md

 #### Discovery

-The `k8s/discovery` package provides utilities for mapping the GVR &harr; default GVK conversion.
+The `k8s/discovery` package provides utilities for mapping the GVR/GVK conversion.
 This does not account for subresources.

+The component updates the discovery cache every half an hour, or when an outdated component is encountered.

 ### Event

 The `event` package list-watches event objects from the target cluster, transforming new events into the corresponding spans.

-Maintains a `namespaces/default/configmaps/kubetrace-event-controller` object to store the latest receiveed event timestamp to avoid resending all events after restart.
+Maintains a `namespaces/default/configmaps/kelemetry-event-controller` object to store the latest receiveed event timestamp to avoid resending all events after restart.
 Furthermore, events older than 5 minutes are discarded